AI Contract Reviewer

 Know what you're signing — before you sign.

-A dedicated reviewer isn't live yet; the waitlist is how you tell us to build it.
-In the meantime, @vustbot reads a pasted clause and explains it in plain English, free, in Telegram — no card, no legal-SaaS account.
+@vustbot reads a pasted clause and explains it in plain English, free, in Telegram — no card, no legal-SaaS account.
+The button opens early access to the dedicated structured reviewer.